yoep/RazerPoliceLight/README.md

 ## Changelog features for 1.0.3

 - Fixed CueSDK not being recognized (moved SDK to x64 folder in the installation directory)
+- Fixed Cue keyboard LED drawing not including the last keyboard column and row
 - Added SDK info logging
+- Auto-disabled devices when they could not be registered (a message is logged in this case)
+- Prevented plugin from crashing when a device didn't register correctly and the device playback thread is being stopped